Erin’s Recipe Rundown

 - Once most of the hot milk has been added to the eggs, pour the mixture back into the saucepan on the stove.

-- Place over medium-low heat and cook, whisking constantly, until the mixture reaches 160 to 165 degrees, 2 to 5 minutes.The mixture should be just slightly thickened, it will continue to thicken as it cools.
+- Place over medium-low heat and cook, whisking constantly, until the mixture reaches 160°F to 165°F (2 to 5 minutes).The mixture should be just slightly thickened, it will continue to thicken as it cools.

-- Immediately pour the custard through a fine-mesh strainer into a large bowl; stir in the vanilla, nutmeg and alcohol (see note) if using.
+- Immediately pour the custard through a fine-mesh strainer into a large bowl; stir in the vanilla, nutmeg and alcohol if using (see note).

 - Cover with plastic wrap and refrigerate until well chilled, at least three hours and up to one week.